 There always seems to be something that needs charging.
 Whether it’s a phone or a camera.
 And batteries seem to run out at the least convenient times.
 It’s hard enough to keep everything charged at home.
 It’s even harder when traveling.

 So I like to take a small USB battery pack with me when I travel.
 I find the usual ones too big and heavy to be carrying around all day.
-I prefer small ones that will easily fit in a pocket and have enough power to keep my GoPros and phones humming away while I’m out and about.
+I prefer small ones that will easily fit in a pocket and have enough power to keep my cameras and devices ready for action while I’m out and about.
 I get to try out a lot of different USB batteries, and I’ve put together a list of my current favorite powerbanks.

 It has a single USB out, so you can charge one device at a time.
 The output voltage is 5V 500mA.
 Fully charing the iPhone 7 battery will take around 4 hours; fully charging the GoPro HERO5 Black will take closer to 2.

 It charges via a USB power input (5V 900mA) using a micro-USB cable.
 The cable is included, but an AC adapter isn’t, so you’ll need to get hold of one separately (chances are you already have one on hand that came with your other devices).